As Philippines’s Marcos addresses nation, economy, Duterte rift loom large

 The Duterte and Marcos clans have also diverged on international allegiances, with the former retaining friendly ties with China and the latter welcoming a greater US military presence on the archipelago.

-In his address, Marcos Jr is expected to reiterate support for United States involvement in the Philippines’s territorial dispute with China in the South China Sea.
+In his address, Marcos Jr is expected to reiterate support for United States’ involvement in the Philippines’s territorial dispute with China in the South China Sea.

 The Duterte camp, by contrast, has declined to condemn China’s expansive territorial claims or aggressive actions against Philippine vessels.